-Disruption and turmoil in global credit and financial markets, which may be exacerbated by the inability of certain countries to continue to service their sovereign debt obligations, and the possible negative implications of such events to the global economy, may negatively impact our business, operating results and financial condition.
+Disruption and turmoil in global credit and financial markets, which may be exacerbated by the inability of certain countries to continue to service their sovereign debt obligations, and the possible negative implications of such events to the global economy, may negatively impact NTIC's business, operating results and financial condition.

-The recent downgrade of the U.S. credit rating and the possibility that certain European Union member states will default on their debt obligations have contributed to significant uncertainty about the stability of global credit and financial markets.
-The credit and economic conditions within certain European Union countries in particular, including Greece, Ireland, Italy, Portugal and Spain, have continued to deteriorate and have contributed to the instability in global credit and financial markets.
-The possibility that such EU member states will default on their debt obligations, the continued uncertainty regarding international and the European Union's financial support programs and the possibility that other EU member states may experience similar financial troubles could further disrupt global credit and financial markets.
-While the ultimate outcome of these events cannot be predicted, it is possible that such events could have a negative effect on the global economy as a whole, and the business, operating results and financial condition of us and our joint ventures, in particular.
-For example, if the European sovereign debt crisis continues or worsens, the negative implications to the global economy and us and our joint ventures could be significant.
-Approximately 60% of the \$119.3 million in net sales of our joint ventures during fiscal 2011 was to customers in the European Union.
-A deterioration of economic conditions in such countries likely would have an adverse effect the net sales of our joint ventures and, accordingly, our equity in income from joint ventures, fees for services provided to joint ventures and receipt of dividend distributions from our joint ventures.
-In addition, if the European sovereign debt crisis continues or worsens, the value of the Euro could deteriorate, which could negatively impact the business, operating results and financial condition of us and our joint ventures in light of the substantial operations of our joint ventures and the revenues our joint ventures derive from customers in the European Union.
+The downgrade of the U.S. credit rating and the possibility that certain European Union member states will default on their debt obligations have contributed to significant uncertainty about the stability of global credit and financial markets.
+The credit and economic conditions within certain European Union countries in particular, including Greece, Ireland, Italy, Portugal and Spain, have contributed to the instability in global credit and financial markets.
+The possibility that such EU member states will default on their debt obligations, the uncertainty regarding international and the European Union's financial support programs, the possibility that other EU member states may experience similar financial troubles and the austerity measures that have been implemented by certain EU members states could further disrupt global credit and financial markets.
+While the ultimate outcome of these events cannot be predicted, it is possible that such events could have a negative effect on the global economy as a whole, and the business, operating results and financial condition of NTIC and its joint ventures, in particular.
+For example, if the European sovereign debt crisis continues or worsens, the negative implications to the global economy and NTIC and its joint ventures could be significant.
+Approximately 61% of the \$111.8 million in net sales of our joint ventures during fiscal 2012 was to customers based in Europe.
+A deterioration of economic conditions in such countries likely would have an adverse effect the net sales of NTIC's joint ventures and, accordingly, NTIC's equity in income from joint ventures, fees for services provided to joint ventures and receipt of dividend distributions from its joint ventures.
+In addition, if the European sovereign debt crisis continues or worsens, the value of the Euro and other European currencies could deteriorate, which could negatively impact the business, operating results and financial condition of NTIC and its joint ventures in light of the substantial operations of its joint ventures and the revenues its ioint ventures derive from customers in the European Union.
 Tightening of the credit and financial markets could negatively impact the ability of companies to borrow money from their existing lenders, obtain credit from other sources or raise financing to fund their operations.
-This could negatively impact the ability of our customers and the customers of our joint ventures to purchase our products, suppliers' ability to provide us and our joint ventures with materials and components and the ability of us and our joint ventures, if needed, to finance operations on commercially reasonable terms, or at all.
-Any or all of these events could negatively impact our business, operating results and financial condition.
+This could negatively impact the ability of NTIC's customers and the customers of NTIC's joint ventures to purchase NTIC's products, suppliers' ability to provide NTIC and its joint ventures with materials and components and the ability of NTIC and its joint ventures, if needed, to finance operations on commercially reasonable terms, or at all.
+Any or all of these events could negatively impact NTIC's business, operating results and financial condition.